Sixth Form Entry

 Strong applicants are invited for testing.
-If we decide not to progress an application to the testing stage, we refund 50% of the applicant's registration fee.
+If we decide not to progress an application to the testing stage, we will refund 50% of the applicant's Registration Fee.

 An applicant chooses three subjects in which he would like to be tested as part of his assessment (these must be subjects that he intends to study in the Sixth Form at Harrow).

 Applicants at Schools in the United Kingdom

 An applicant sits tests in two of his three chosen subjects, either at his school or at a dedicated test session at Harrow, during the autumn term of Year 11.
 We request a reference from his current head teacher, which should arrive by early November at the latest.
 We will then invite a shortlist of boys to an assessment day at Harrow later that month.
 At this point, an applicant sits the third test, has interviews with the Head Master and the Registrars, and attends a seminar with the Head of Subject of one of our academic departments.

 Applicants at Schools Overseas (Excluding Hong Kong and China)